Content Sources

-In Acumbamail you can now define content sources.
-These allow you to upload a list of elements defined by an image, a title, short descriptive text, long descriptive text, a link, author and publication date.
-You can attach the information with the list of elements by uploading a file or providing a URL from which they are retrieved periodically and automatically.
-These elements can be later inserted into your email or landing page designs easily.
-Imagine, as a paradigmatic example, being able to include the products of your e-commerce or a new entry of your blog in the emails of your campaigns.
+In Acumbamail, you can now define content sources.
+These allow you to upload a list of items defined by an image, a title, short descriptive text, long descriptive text, a link, author, and publication date.
+You can attach the information with the list of items by uploading a file or by providing a URL from which they will be retrieved periodically and automatically.
+These items can then be easily inserted into your email or landing page designs.
+Imagine, as a paradigm example, being able to include products from your e-commerce or a new blog entry in the emails of your campaigns.

 In this article:

-You will be able to access the content sources from the "Integrations" option in the main side menu.
-From "Integrations" select "Content Sources" from the top menu.
+You can access content sources from the "Integrations" option in the main side menu.
+From "Integrations," select "Content Sources" in the top menu.

-The following table describes exactly what each user will be able to do based on the plans or plan assigned to them.
+The following table describes exactly what each user can do according to the rate or plan assigned to them.

 Type of user Number of sources Number of items